unified-naming-convention/NamingStandard/api/instances.md

 function fireclickdetector(object: ClickDetector, distance: number?, event: string?): ()
 ```

 Dispatches a click or hover event to the given ClickDetector.
-When absent, `distance` defaults to zero, and `event` defaults to "Click".
+When absent, `distance` defaults to zero, and `event` defaults to "MouseClick".

 Possible input events include 'MouseClick', 'RightMouseClick', 'MouseHoverEnter', and 'MouseHoverLeave'.